Fight Over Money For Puerto Rico Brings Disaster Aid Bill To A Standstill

 Talks effectively ended on Monday night after the Senate failed to advance either of the two bills.

 All but one Democrat, Sen. Doug Jones of Alabama, opposed a procedural vote to begin debate on a $13.5 billion spending package for victims of natural disasters.
-The GOP-backed plan included $600 million in nutrition assistance for Puerto Rico, but left out additional money Democrats say is necessary to aid hurricane recovery on the island, where some residents are still rebuilding homes and basic services, like Internet connections and electricity, have not yet been fully restored.
+The GOP-backed plan included $600 million in nutrition assistance for Puerto Rico but left out additional money Democrats say is necessary to aid hurricane recovery on the island, where some residents are still rebuilding homes and basic services, like Internet connections and electricity, have not yet been fully restored.
 The GOP plan also included resources to address damage from recent floods in the Midwest.

 Republicans then blocked a $14 billion alternative supported by Democrats that passed the House in January.